andrew-drogalis/Gain-Capital-API/README.md

 ### Downloading Dependencies

 Please see a link to required dependencies [below](#Dependencies).
-If you are using Linux, Boost can be installed with the following commands below.
+If you are using Linux, the dependencies can be installed with the following commands below.
+Additionally, this repository comes with a .devcontainer directory.
+The .devcontainer has all the required dependencies and can be run inside a Docker container.

 ```
     Fedora:
-        dnf install boost-devel libmicrohttpd-devel
+        dnf install libmicrohttpd-devel
     Debian:
-        apt-get install libboost-all-dev libmicrohttpd-devel
+        apt-get install libmicrohttpd-devel
     Arch:
-        pacman -Ss boost libmicrohttpd
+        pacman -Ss libmicrohttpd
 ```

 ### Initializing API